aws-geospatial/amazon-location-utilities-auth-helper-js/README.md

 });
 ```

-### Usage with the browser
+### Usage with a browser

-Utility functions will be within `amazonLocationAuthHelper`.
+Utility functions are available under the `amazonLocationAuthHelper` global.

 > Some of these example use the Amazon Location Client.
-The Amazon Location Client is based on the [AWS SDK for JavaScript V3](https://github.com/aws/aws-sdk-js-v3), which allows the use of making calls to Amazon Location through the script added into the HTML file.
+The Amazon Location Client is based on the [AWS SDK for JavaScript V3](https://github.com/aws/aws-sdk-js-v3) and allows for making calls to Amazon Location through a script referenced in an HTML file.

 This example uses the Amazon Location Client to make a request that that authenticates using Amazon Cognito.